 Generally speaking, anytime you are in National Forest or Grassland, or on lands managed by the Bureau of Land Management, there is a good chance you can find free camping almost anywhere.
 To put that into perspective, the BLM alone manages 245 million surface acres of land – roughly 1 of every 10 acres of land in the US.
 Add to that the 193 million acres managed by the Forest Service and the amount of public land out there is truly staggering.

 Of course, a tiny fraction of that is available for our definition of frontcountry/roadside camping.
 Don’t worry, the opportunities are still vast.
 Bear in mind that crowds and a lack of understanding or respect for Leave No Trace ethics have further limited how much of that land is accessible.
-Some high use areas have already turned into paid campgrounds.
-Strict guidelines and designated areas for dispersed camping have been established, but more on that later.
-You’ll also find some private property on leased Forest Service land but in general, undeveloped, unimproved and unsigned land is available for camping.
+Some high use areas have already turned into paid campgrounds or just been closed to camping.
+In some places, strict guidelines and designated areas for dispersed camping have been established, but more on that later.
+You’ll also find some private property on leased Forest Service land but in general, undeveloped, unimproved and unsigned public land is available for camping.

 How to Find Dispersed Camping

-Any seasoned camper will tell you that a good map is the most essential tool for finding dispersed camping opportunities—the digital variety is invaluable.
+Any seasoned camper will tell you that a good map is the most essential tool for finding dispersed camping opportunities—the digital variety is invaluable, allowing you to overlay private land plots.
 Whether analog or digital, you’ll need a detailed one.
-Gaia GPS, and OnX are popular digital options, and good ol Google Maps is ever-helpful and free (though less detailed especially regarding property boundaries).
+Gaia GPS, and OnX are popular digital options, and good old Google Maps is ever-helpful and free (though less detailed, especially regarding property boundaries).
 The iconic DeLorme Atlas & Gazetteers were standard issue before them.
 In fact, having a Gazetteer handy for each state you’ll cover remains a great back-up should you find yourself without cell coverage or pre-downloaded maps.

 You can see in the Gaia GPS example below that there is a National Forest boundary (and accessible roads) just off the edge of the map along this section of Interstate 90, on the border of Idaho and Montana.
 While not exactly a vacation destination, this kind of camping is a great option for some rest on a road trip.